Ready to hit the beach? And maybe not spend a fortune? Well it’s possible! This guide has the best, and cheapest beach vacations around the world.

 - Stay in a vacation rental away from the beach.
 And if you can tough out no air conditioning, you’ll save up to 50% on your rental!
 (Island breezes and fans go a long way my friend.)

-- Book your flights using Google Flights price calendar and/or flight alerts.
+- Book your flights using flight alerts through FareDrop.
 That’s how I scored my last trip to Kauai and it was perfect for a budget trip.

 - Go to Hawaii during off-season.
 Avoid the peak of summer or winter when there’s high demand, meaning higher prices.